In the following article, I’m going to share some useful tips I’ve used over the years for buying acoustic guitars online.

 - Shipping options.

-A useful tip I sometimes use is to also include terms such as ‘price reduced’, ‘urgent sale’, or ‘or nearest offer’ by using the advanced search feature to include additional keywords.
+A useful tip I use is to also include terms such as ‘price reduced’, ‘urgent sale’, or ‘or nearest offer’ by using the advanced search feature to include additional terms.

-Once you have conducted a search, click the ‘save this search’ link at the top of the page (you will need to be logged in, or sign up for a new account).
+Once you’ve conducted a search, click the ‘save this search’ link at the top of the page (you will need to be logged in, or sign up for a new account to see this option).

-You can check your saved searches here and can edit the search filtering, remove the search (stopping further emails being sent to you), or view a collection of the items listed.
+You can check your saved searches here and can edit the filters you have in place, remove the search (stopping further emails being sent to you), or view a collection of the items listed.

 If you are planning on searching eBay for a secondhand acoustic guitar, make sure you set this up it’s a no-brainer and will give you a bigger pool of guitars to ultimately select from.